ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 >
 > On error, -1 is returned, and `errno` is set to indicate the error.

 Great software was written using this style.
-However, since correct are errors values can't be distinguished, nothing but the programmer's discipline ensures errors aren't ignored.
+However, since correct and error values can't be distinguished, nothing but the programmer's discipline ensures errors aren't ignored.
 This has been the cause of many bugs, some with dire consequences.
 This is not the proper way to deal with errors in OCaml.